 Apply for licensing in the state of West Virginia

-Once a barber has successfully completed their State examinations, they can apply for licensure to practice as a barber in the state of West Virginia.
+Once a barber has successfully completed their state examinations, they can apply for licensure to practice as a barber in West Virginia.
 Barbers are required to submit:

 - A completed application